TanushCode/CCL_Lab5/assn1readme.md

 The database should only be accessible through the required application/network path and should not be unnecessarily exposed to the public internet.

 Evidence of the modified inbound rule is included in the submitted evidence document.
+---

-#7.
-Database Authentication
+# 8. Database Authentication
+---
 Database connectivity was tested from the EC2 instance.

-##The following were successfully verified:
+## The following were successfully verified:

 -Connection to the RDS database
 -Database-user authentication